bonitasoft/bonita-doc/md/deploy-bundle.md

 When you receive your license, copy the file to the `setup/platform_conf/licenses` folder of your application server.

-## Edition specification

-If you are installing the Performance Subscription edition, you need to edit [`bonita-platform-init-community-custom.properties`](BonitaBPM_platform_setup.md) and change the value of the `activeProfiles` key to `'community,performance'`.
-No change is needed for the Community, Teamwork, or Efficiency edition.

 ## Next steps

 When you have finished installing the deploy bundle, [complete the setup](first-steps-after-setup.md) of your system by validating the installation, setting passwords, and creating the Administrator user.